What Does Our Logo Mean?

 To learn more about BCI’s system for managing Mass-Balance within sourcing, watch our animation by clicking here.

 Why doesn’t BCI make Better Cotton physically traceable?

 The cotton supply chain is complex.
 From field to store, there are often 12 or more stages in the supply chain.
-Physically tracing Better Cotton through the supply chain would be time consuming, inefficient and expensive.
+Physically tracing Better Cotton through the supply chain is time consuming and expensive, but more importantly, it is not necessary for us to meet our primary objectives.
 Ultimately, BCI is focused on making cotton production better for the environment it grows in and better for the sector’s future.
 Knowing where the Better Cotton ends up does not benefit BCI Farmers.

 What are the benefits of ‘Mass-Balance’?

 By using a system of Mass-Balance, BCI is able to reach more farmers, meaning more sustainable practices are being implemented around the world.
-Rather than paying a large fee to every level in the supply chain to cover the cost of physically separating, processing and storing Better Cotton, retailers pay a fee to BCI dependant on the volume of cotton they source as Better Cotton.
+Retailers pay a fee to BCI dependant on the volume of cotton they source as Better Cotton.
 BCI is then able to channel that money directly back into field level activities, such as training, assurance and reaching more cotton farmers.
 There are challenges in cotton production that need addressing today, and unblocking barriers to the demand of Better Cotton will enable BCI to reach our next milestone: 5 million farmers by 2020.